maros/Zway-ConditionSwitch/README.md

 ## conditions.time.dayofweek, conditions.time.timeFrom, conditions.time.timeTo

 Multiple time periods when the condition should be apply.
 Time in HH:MM format

+## conditions.date.dateFrom, conditions.date.dateTo

+Multiple date periods when the condition should be apply.
+Date in MM.DD format

 ## conditions.conditionJunction, condition.conditionElements